 - Data Quality: When working with millions of SKUs or multiple channels, data quality will inevitably suffer without centralized data management.
 Data quality standards are designed to ensure that the data complies with your governance rules, that it’s consistent across channels and products, and that you can achieve the level of completeness that you want.
-This is accomplished through rules to match and merge data, remove duplications, harmonize data, and establish parameters around survivorship into your data repository.
+This is accomplished through rules to match and merge data, remove duplications, harmonize data, and establish parameters around survivorship in your data repository.

-- Content Enrichment: An impactful omnichannel experience relies not only on consistent content, but enriched content.
+- Content Enrichment: An impactful omnichannel experience relies not only on consistent content but enriched content.
 Detailed product descriptions and digital assets – like photos and videos – are crucial to converting browsers into buyers.
 The ability to link products and digital assets to specific SKUs also helps merchants make product recommendations, upsell, cross-sell, and personalize the online experience.

 - Vendor Collaboration: Producing rich, detailed product information and assets can be a burden for many companies.
 Turning to your vendors to help procure this content can be a game-changer.
 There’s an added benefit as well: Discussing rich content and merchandising with vendors opens up a whole new layer of relationship by demonstrating interest in getting their products to market.